wendirad/yenepay.sdk.python/README.md

 print(checkout_url)
 ```
-> Or you can use CartCheckout class
+> Or you can use the CartCheckout class

 ```python
 from yenepay import Client, Item, Cart, CartCheckout